 Tropical Weather Discussion for the eastern Pacific Ocean from

-the Equator to 32N, east of 140W.
-The following information is
+from the Equator to 30N, between 120W and 140W.
+The following

-Based on 1200 UTC surface analysis and satellite imagery through
+Based on 1800 UTC surface analysis and satellite imagery through

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

 The monsoon trough extends from 09N84W to 11N130W.
 The ITCZ

 extends from 11N130W to 10N140W.
 Scattered moderate convection